Alice Jardine: Research and writing

-Jardine's intellectual trajectory and contribution to the formation of this knowledge owes much to the fact of having crossed paths or even worked alongside numerous 20th and 21st-century philosophers and thinkers.
+Jardine's intellectual trajectory and contribution to feminist theory owes much to the fact of having crossed paths or even worked alongside numerous 20th and 21st-century philosophers and thinkers.
 One such formative figure was Simone de Beauvoir, whom Jardine met just in 1973.
 Another major influence on Jardine's intellectual commitment to the stakes of feminism is the philosopher and writer Julia Kristeva, for whom Jardine served as research assistant while a graduate student at Columbia University in 1976.
-Alongside Leon Roudiez and Thomas Gora, Jardine played a prominent role in the translation of Kristeva's work into English during the 1980s, and, as of 2020, is the first person to write her complete biography.
+Alongside Leon Roudiez and Thomas Gora, Jardine played a prominent role in the translation of Kristeva's work into English during the 1980s, and, as of 2020, is the first person to write Kristeva's complete biography.

 1980s

 In the 1980s, Jardine was best known as a key figure in the ongoing global debates about feminism and its stakes in the contemporary era.
 Her earliest work participated in the study of what has been called “new French feminisms.”
 Her well-known 1985 book, Gynesis, worked to complexify and challenge the idea of “woman” as a catch-all metaphor for everything that escapes and defies Western monological thought.
-Her invention of the term gynesis (gyn- signifying woman, and -sis designating process) instead seeks to rethink and transform “woman and the feminine into verbs at the interior of…narratives that are today experiencing a crisis of legitimation.”
+Her invention of the term gynesis (gyn- signifying woman, and -sis designating process) instead seeks to diagnose, critique, and transform “woman and the feminine into verbs at the interior of…narratives that are today experiencing a crisis of legitimation.”
 The crisis to which Jardine refers and to which her book responds is the debate between sameness and difference that postmodernist currents in France had resuscitated, as it had never truly been resolved.
 Jardine shows how these French thinkers were invested in theorizing the failure of the modernist project and moving its failed dialectic towards new theoretical horizons.
 At the time of its publication, the book was predicted to be both important and controversial.
 Indeed, Jardine’s identification of the concept of gynesis, in tandem with Toril Moi’s publication of Sexual/Textual Politics (1985) was instrumental in coining the term ‘French feminism.'
 According to Françoise Lionnet, the concept of gynesis still poses questions being answered by contemporary Francophone fiction.
 These, Jardine queries, include whether feminism, as a concept and practice, might be productively redefined as a way in which women can link up with other minoritized subjects within and against the dominant Western conceptual systems.

+Jardine's publications during the 1980s contributed substantively to the emergence of the field of Women's Studies.
+Her co-edited volume, The Future of Difference (GK Hall, 1980) is still in print (Rutgers University Press, 1985) as an early example of the identity debates raging at the time.
+The same can be said of her co-edited Men in Feminism (Methuen, 1987).
+He co-translation of Julia Kristeva's Desire in Language (Columbia, 1980) was the first effort to bring Kristeva's work to an anglophone audience.